 The Denver Art Museum (or the DAM) is highly respected, and holds over 70,000 pieces of art.
 Exhibits in the museum range from contemporary displays to artist spotlights to photography exhibits and more.
 One of the known specialties of the museum is its collection of American Indian Art.
 Plus, admission is free for kids under 18, so it’s an easy and cheap activity for the whole family.
 Locals get a slight discount too, but don’t fret out-of-staters, the DAM has free days throughout the year, a dozen of them!

 This museum is a hot spot for students, authors and any creative types as well.
 It’s known for inspiring many student writers looking to put together that perfect college essay.
 The metropolitan area is home to several institutions for high learning, the most prominent being the University of Denver, as well as the tri-college Auraria Campus, featuring CU-Denver, Community College of Denver and Metro State University.

 Stroll one of Metro Denver’s Seven Art Districts

 Denver is a true art mecca, with at least seven unique art districts including: the Art District on Santa Fe, which is the hub of the Denver art scene.
 Most are great to visit day or night, with your best chance of visiting studios Friday or Saturday night.
 Some art districts host regular events throughout the year, so be sure to attend on these days if possible.
 Lastly, many of the art studios in Denver can be visited by appointment.

-Santa Fe Art District – Between 6th and 13th Avenue on Santa Fe Avenue, lies the Santa Fe Art District.
+Santa Fe Art District – Between 6th and 13th Avenue on Santa Fe Drive, lies the Santa Fe Art District.
 It showcases 30 or so participating galleries, artist studios and restaurants.

 Golden Triangle Creative District – There’s also the Golden Triangle Creative District, which is a culturally stimulating neighborhood that is home to eight of Denver’s museums, including the Denver Art Museum.
 It’s a short walk across from Speer Avenue, connecting Santa Fe Art neighborhood with the Golden Triangle neighborhood.